 sudo apt install gnome-shell-extensions

 After installation, log out and log back in for the extension to load.
-Once logged in, open GNOME Tweaks, navigate to the Extensions panel, and enable the User Themes extension.
+Open GNOME Tweaks, navigate to the Extensions panel, and enable the User Themes extension.
 The Shell theme option in the Appearance panel becomes active after enabling this extension.

-If you no longer need GNOME Tweaks, remove it along with any unused dependencies.
-First, uninstall the main package:
+If you no longer need GNOME Tweaks, remove the package along with any unused dependencies:

 sudo apt remove gnome-tweaks